Poetry

 About the same time that Paul was preparing to leave the lake, another piece of our history was also packing up.
 The Rotunda, at Bigwin Inn, was demolished this May.
 If you never had the good fortune to see this building, you are a tiny bit poorer for that.
 During the era of the great hotels, Bigwin stood with the very best in the world.
 She opened in 1920, and for the first 20 years, never showed a business loss.
 The Rotunda was the first building you saw, arriving by Steamer.
 Huge and dark, it grew from massive foundations of local Muskoka stone to its vast dark redwood interior.
 It was the centerpiece of the hotel, quite literally, anchored on one side by the Indian Head dining room and the Dance Pavilion on the other.

 Its eight fireplaces could burn logs up to 5 feet long.
 The two end fireplaces soared upward as massive anchors to the design.
 They both had stone seats worked into the exterior sides, so you could sit on the wide verandah on a cool day and stay warm.
 A buffalo head watched from one side of the interior, a moose from the other.
 One was a local… the other, like the guests, was a visitor.
 Within the 26,000 square foot area you could find the reception desk, post office, telegraph. switchboard, safe, writing alcoves, nurse and doctor’s offices, hairdressers, barbers, beauty salons, children’s playroom, newsstands, offices and gift stores.
-From the Rotunda, covered walkways called cloisters extended to the accommodations in the East and West residences, the lakeside dining rooms, the tearoom, swim dock, steamer dock, dance pavilion and tennis courts.
-You could, in short, go anywhere along these cloisters, never needing an overcoat.

 These were built mainly by prisoners of war during the First World War.
 Not a bad gig – while the allied POW’s were housed behind barbed wire on short rations in war torn Europe, the German POW’s spent the day working at one of the world’s most beautiful islands.
 A quick swim after work, and off to the dormitory for a good meal and bed.
 Bigwin had its own farm – there was no shortage of food.
 On the down side, there were plenty of mosquitoes and blackflies.
 Serve them right.